-First, give some thought to whether you work best with a paper calendar or an electronic one.
+First, our NYC Professional Organizer points out that you should give some thought to whether you work best with a paper calendar or an electronic one.
 This is important, because ideally you want to have one calendar that includes everything.
 Otherwise, you can spend far too much time synchronizing your calendars and trying to be sure that you haven’t left something off of one or the other.

 Planner Pad – The Planner Pad is an ideal tool to help you keep track of all of your business and personal activities on one calendar.
 The Planner Pad offers a two-page spread for each week, working like a funnel to help you establish priorities, organize work flow and plan activities.